Jad490/Video-Graph-AI/README.md

 ### 🧠 Model Choice

-We experimented with several vision-language models (LLaVA, Qwen, SmolVLM, etc.) during development, but we decided to stick with **Gemini** for caption generation, since it consistently produced much more accurate and temporally coherent captions on our CCTV robbery and non-robbery videos, while the other models were noticeably slower and less reliable in their descriptions.
+We experimented with several vision-language models (LLaVA, Qwen, SmolVLM, etc.) during development, but we decided to stick with the **Google Gemini API** for caption generation, since it consistently produced much more accurate and temporally coherent captions on our CCTV robbery and non-robbery videos, while the other models were noticeably slower and less reliable in their descriptions.

 ---